 To complement the food, Cayman imports a fabulous selection of fine wines from around the world.
 In fact, a third of all restaurants with award winning wine lists in the Caribbean are located in Cayman!
-With a relatively high import duty on wine it only makes sense to import good to very good quality wines, making the wines cellared in Cayman possibly the most upmarket of any country in the world.
 At the top end of the restaurant scene you will find restaurants which excel in pairing food with wine, either as part of the main menu or even on a special tasting menu.

 The local food in Cayman is also something not to be missed, and amongst the traditional Caymanian dishes you will find turtle stew, rundown and fish tea.
-Our farmed turtle meat is a much loved local favourite tasting a little like chicken, and even though it is a red meat, it has absolutely no cholesterol making it ideal for the health conscious diner.
-Other Caribbean favourites include curried goat, jerk chicken, and ackee & codfish.
+Other Caribbean favourites include curried goat, jerk chicken, and ackee and codfish.
 So venture into a local restaurant and soak up the atmosphere – you might even end up playing a game of dominoes!